SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [x] Use the existing PNG, TIFF, and JPEG encoders as the ImageSharp architecture reference: generic `Image<TPixel>` input, encoder options taking precedence over converted format metadata and codec defaults, allocator-owned temporary storage, and deterministic disposal.
 - [x] Treat source pixel type, source alpha representation, and decoded source bit depth as conversion inputs, never as output-eligibility checks.
 Do not pre-scan pixels before encoding.
 - [x] Resolve output configuration once from explicit encoder options, converted `HeifMetadata`, and AV1 defaults in that order.
 Sanitize only combinations that cannot describe a legal requested output, and never write resolved values back to source metadata.
 - [~] Finalize observable options for quality, effort, lossless mode, bit depth, chroma subsampling, alpha quality, metadata, and bounded sequences.
 Sequence repeat-count options override converted HEIF metadata like the existing animated encoders.
-Legacy JPEG treats the AV1-specific lossless and bit-depth options as inapplicable and continues with its native eight-bit encoding contract.
 AV1 sequences now follow the existing animated-image contract: the primary item reuses the first sync sample when the root is animated, while an excluded root is encoded once as the independent primary image and the sequence begins at frame index one.
 Final verification remains open.
 - [x] Preserve high-bit-depth source precision through 16-bit RGB and native 10/12-bit component planes.
 - [~] HEIF is registered through the default configuration module.
 Keep public AV1 capability claims limited to the paths covered by the encoder verification matrix until the remaining encoder work is complete.